 Instructions

-- Toast pine nuts: Add the pine nuts for both the Salad and Dressing (6 tablespoons total) to a dry skillet over medium-low heat.
+- Toast pine nuts: Add 3 tablespoons pine nuts to a dry skillet over medium-low heat (see note 3).
 Cook, stirring frequently, until golden brown, 1 to 3 minutes.
-Transfer 3 tablespoons of toasted pine nuts to a food processor, set aside the remaining 3 tablespoons for garnish.
+Set aside.

 Notes